siyul-park/uniflow/docs/getting_started.md

 # 🚀 Getting Started

-This guide provides detailed instructions on how to install, configure, and manage workflows using the [Command Line Interface (CLI)](../cmd/README.md).
+This guide provides detailed instructions on installing, configuring, and managing workflows using the [Command Line Interface (CLI)](../cmd/README.md).
 It covers the entire process from installation to workflow control and configuration.

 ## Installing from Source

-To begin, you need to set up the [CLI](../cmd/README.md) along with the [built-in extensions](../ext/README.md).
+To begin, set up the [CLI](../cmd/README.md) along with the [built-in extensions](../ext/README.md).
 Before starting the installation, ensure that [Go 1.23](https://go.dev/doc/install) or higher is installed on your system.

 ### Cloning the Repository

-To clone the source code, run the following command:
+To clone the source code, run:

 ```sh
 git clone https://github.com/siyul-park/uniflow